Today, I’m going to let you in on ….

 Moreover, excess glucose and insulin resistance are key components in major health issues.

-And, as a cardiac surgeon, I know firsthand: The overconsumption of simple carbohydrates and sugar can impact your health in big ways.
+The overconsumption of simple carbohydrates and sugar can impact your health in big ways.
 So, the question becomes…

 Just how much sugar are we eating?